 …

 B-504-9: Frequency of Contact for an IPE or IPE Amendment

 Contact with a VR customer is defined as interaction with the customer or representative through direct face-to-face communication, phone calls, written correspondence, or electronic communications, such as email.
 All communications with customers must be confidential and secure.
-For instructions on encrypting electronic communications, see Instructions for Encrypting Files.
+For instructions on encrypting electronic communications, refer to the VR Program Operations Intranet page under VR Covid-19 Updates and Resources.

-Note: Text messaging, even from an agency device, is not a secure means of communication.
-VR staff must not communicate sensitive information such as personal identifying information (PII) with VR customers through non-secure means.
-VR staff must comply with all policies and procedures in the TWC Privacy Manual (PDF).
+Note: VR staff must comply with all policies and procedures in the TWC Privacy Manual (PDF).
+Text messages and emails sent from the Semi- Autonomous Research Assistant (SARA) are considered secure; however, VR staff must not communicate sensitive information such as personal identifying information (PII) with VR customers through non-secure means.
+Text messaging, even from an agency device, is not a secure means of communication.

 The frequency that the VR office maintains contact with a VR customer, also referred to as "FOC", varies based on the customer's individual circumstances and needs.
 For example, one customer who is attending college may only need periodic contacts throughout the semester or at the beginning and end of each semester.
 A customer that is actively engaged in more intensive services, such as Project Search or Supported Employment, may require monthly contacts.